 OCLC Files Lawsuit Against Clarivate Analytics

-LAST UPDATE June 27, 2022 (12:15 PM Eastern): At the bottom of this post (and here) we have added (Update 5) a link to the full text of a temporary restraining order requested by the plaintiff (OCLC) and granted by Judge Howell earlier today.
+LAST UPDATE June 29, 2022 (12:15 PM Eastern): At the bottom of this post we have added (Update 6) a link to the full text of an updated statement from Clarivate.

 The lawsuit was filed by OCLC earlier this week in U.S. Federal Court, Southern District of Ohio.